LintonNaik/paip-lisp/docs/chapter7.md

 However, one could claim that nasty examples with division by zero don't show up in algebra texts.

-In summary, STUDENT behaves reasonably well, doing far more than the toy program ELIZA .
+In summary, STUDENT behaves reasonably well, doing far more than the toy program ELIZA.
 STUDENT is also quite efficient; on my machine it takes less than one second for each of the prior examples.
 However, it could still be extended to have more powerful equation-solving capabilities.
 Its linguistic coverage is another matter.
 While one could add new patterns, such patterns are really just tricks, and don't capture the underlying structure of English sentences.
 That is why the STUDENT approach was abandoned as a research topic.

 ## 7.4 History and References
-{:#s0025}

 Bobrow's Ph.D.
-thesis contains a complete description of STUDENT .
+thesis contains a complete description of STUDENT.
 It is reprinted in [Minsky 1968](B9780080571157500285.xhtml#bb0845).
 Since then, there have been several systems that address the same task, with increased sophistication in both their mathematical and linguistic ability.
 [Wong (1981)](B9780080571157500285.xhtml#bb1420) describes a system that uses its understanding of the problem to get a better linguistic analysis.
 [Sterling et al.